 A laboratory or library research project conducted in consultation with a faculty member.
-3 Credits

-CH-991 Directed Study
+CH-991 Independent Study

 Designed for the student who wishes to undertake an individualized study in chemistry on a topic mutually agreeable to student and instructor.
+Other or on demand and other or on demand.
 1-4 Credits